Christoph16478/iq/iq_c++.md

 Here are the main storage classes in C++:

-auto: This is the default storage class for local variables.
+__auto:__ This is the default storage class for local variables.
 It automatically allocates and deallocates memory for variables within a block or function.
 The auto keyword is rarely used explicitly, as it is the default behavior.

-register: This storage class suggests the compiler to store the variable in a CPU register for faster access.
+__register:__ This storage class suggests the compiler to store the variable in a CPU register for faster access.
 However, the decision to use a register is ultimately made by the compiler.
 The register keyword is rarely used explicitly, as modern compilers are efficient in optimizing register allocation.

-static: The static storage class is used to declare variables that are allocated memory once and persist throughout the program's execution.
+__static:__ The static storage class is used to declare variables that are allocated memory once and persist throughout the program's execution.
 They retain their values between function calls.
 Static variables are initialized only once, and their memory is not deallocated when they go out of scope.
 Static variables have file scope if defined outside any function or block, and they have block scope if defined inside a function or block.

-extern: The extern storage class is used to declare variables or functions that are defined in another translation unit (source file).
+e__xtern:__ The extern storage class is used to declare variables or functions that are defined in another translation unit (source file).
 It is used to provide a declaration without allocating memory.
 When using extern, the actual definition of the variable or function is assumed to be elsewhere.

-mutable: This storage class is applicable only to non-static class members.
+__mutable:__ This storage class is applicable only to non-static class members.
 It allows modifying a member variable of a const object.
 The mutable keyword is used to specify that a member variable can be changed even within a const member function.

-Note: C++11 introduced the thread_local storage class, which allows the creation of thread-local variables.
+NOTE: C++11 introduced the thread_local storage class, which allows the creation of thread-local variables.

 Here's an example that demonstrates the usage of different storage classes in C++: